-In addition to fixed-position detector features (primarily detector segment gaps-see Section 9.3.2) there are instrumental spectral features which occur at fixed energies because of absorption edges in the materials comprising the HRMA, LETG, and HRC-S or ACIS-S.
+In addition to fixed-position detector features (primarily detector segment gaps-see Section 9.3.2) there are instrumental spectral features which occur at fixed energies because of

 Figure 9.13: LETG grating efficiency.
 Combined positive and negative order efficiency is plotted versus wavelength and energy.
 For clarity, even and odd orders are plotted separately; the sum of orders 11-25 is also shown.
 Plotted values include all support structure diffraction.
 Net efficiency when using a spectral extraction region (see Figures 9.14 and 9.15) is 10-15% lower.
 Features near 6 and 80 Å are due to the partial transparency of the gold grating material at these wavelengths.